 All new boilers produced by Viessmann are backed by a parts and labour warranty that can range from 2 to 10 years.

-Allowing you to rest easy knowing that if you have a problem with you brand new boiler than you will be provided with free parts and free labour, Subject to warranty conditions.
+Allowing you to rest easy knowing that if you have a problem with your brand new boiler then you will be provided with free parts and free labour, Subject to warranty conditions.